JakeWellian/farming-life/README.md

 # **Welcome to Farming Life!**

 Small mini-game where you can grow, collect, and sell plants!
-How quickly can you reach 1000$?
+How fast can you reach 1000$?
 - Game was developed using Unity Engine and C# code
 - Available for Windows, Linux, and Mac users
 - Game concept and design inspired by James Doyle's course on Udemy